This post contains affiliate links. Please see my disclosure page for more information.

 Worship music itself has a special quality to it that is different to all other kinds of music.
 When you play or sing it, it has an effect on you that gives you a greater awareness of God’s presence.
 I’ve discussed it at length in this article here.

 10. Music creates pleasure and relieves stress that normally affects learning

 When you have music playing, even in the background, it can help you feel more relaxed.
 This can even improve your ability to learn.

 This is because of your brain’s decreased ability to function under these circumstances.
 More specifically, an area known as the reptilian brain, as suggested by American physician and neuroscientist Dr Paul MacLean.
-He proposed that the brain is made up of three parts:

 Music produces dopamine which assists your memory

 Music releases a chemical called dopamine into your drain which governs how you experience and perceive pleasure.
 This helps to reduce anxiety and stress and has a positive effect on your memory and learning.
 It counters the effect of the reptilian brain and can diffuse the stressful situation.
 When dopamine is present, we have a positive and pleasurable association with the experience.
 This makes us more likely to retain and remember the information.
 Also, because dopamine is tied to our reward centre, it motivates us to persevere with a difficult task knowing that there will be a pleasurable outcome.